Corporate Directors and Attorney Client Privilege

 When directors have adverse interests to the corporation, the corporation may be able to withhold the information as the corporation is the rightful owner of the privilege.

 Corporate lawsuits are complex and require dealing with multiple interests and parties.
-The attorneys at Harty Law Group use their legal acumen to navigate the complex issues surrounding attorney-client privilege in corporate litigation.
+The attorneys at Harty Williams use their legal acumen to navigate the complex issues surrounding attorney-client privilege in corporate litigation.
 To discuss your legal issue with an experienced Philadelphia business lawyer, call 267-383-3899 or submit an online inquiry.
 Our offices are located in Philadelphia and Haddonfield, New Jersey.
 We serve clients throughout New Jersey and Pennsylvania.